 Follow these steps to create an SLO from an analysis in the Nobl9 UI:

-You can't create an SLO from an analysis that has no data available.
-Create a new analysis and select a different Graph Time Window to get the analysis results and create an SLO.
+:::warning caution You can't create an SLO from an analysis that has no data available.
+Create a new analysis and select a different graph time window to get the analysis results and create an SLO. :::

-In step 4, the Error Budget Calculation Method, Target, Values are populated from the analysis as a first Objective in the SLO.
+Step 4: the Error Budget Calculation Method, Target, Values are populated from the analysis as a first objective in the SLO.